bao-jerry/Qwen2.5-7B-Descartes/README.md

 **Hugging Face Model:** https://huggingface.co/baojerry/Qwen2.5-7B-Descartes

-*Note — The behavioral descriptions documented in this card are anthropomorphized approximations of the model's observable behavior, not claims about the model being truly conscious.*
+*Note — The behavioral descriptions documented in this README are anthropomorphized approximations of the model's observable behavior, not claims about the model being truly conscious.*

 ## Meet Descartes.